-This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$300,000,000 aggregate principal amount of the Commonwealth's General Obligation Bonds, First Series of 2009 (the "Bonds").
-The Bonds are being issued to finance various Commonwealth capital projects.
-See "USE OF PROCEEDS."
+This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$695,945,000 aggregate principal amount of the Commonwealth's general obligation bonds designated as "Commonwealth of Pennsylvania General Obligation Bonds, Second Refunding Series of 2009" (the "Bonds").
+The Bonds are being issued to refund certain outstanding bond issues of the Commonwealth.--See "USE OF PROCEEDS."

 The Bonds are general obligations of the Commonwealth to which the full faith and credit of the Commonwealth are pledged.
 See "SECURITY AND SOURCE OF PAYMENT FOR BONDS."
-Principal of and interest payments on the Bonds will be paid from the General Fund and the Motor License Fund.
+Principal of and interest payments on the Bonds will be paid from the General Fund.
 See "COMMONWEALTH FINANCIAL PERFORMANCE" and "COMMONWEALTH FINANCIAL STRUCTURE AND PROCEDURES."